electr0sheep/Maegen/README.md

 # Credits
-- The file maegenThacker.py was written by [Isiah Thacker](https://github.com/ThackerCI).
+- The file maegenThacker.py was written by [Isaiah Thacker](https://github.com/ThackerCI).
 - The file maegen.py represents the changes I made to the original maegenThacker.py

 - The music and sounds for the "slingers" came from Dune II